krizzdewizz/vscode-goto-last-edit-location/README.md

 # vscode-goto-last-edit-location
 Visual Studio Code extension that provides the "Goto last edit location" command.

-## Installation
-Download the [extension](https://github.com/krizzdewizz/vscode-goto-last-edit-location/raw/master/dist/goto-last-edit-location-0.0.1.vsix) and run

-`code goto-last-edit-location-0.0.1.vsix`

-Restart Visual Studio Code.

-By pressing `F1` you should now see 'Goto last edit location' command in the drop down:
+After installing and pressing `F1`, you should see 'Goto last edit location' command in the drop down:

 ![Command](doc/command.png "Goto last edit location command")